-- Decisions do not take into account nor supplant national and local laws, regulations or professional and company codes that may impose more stringent requirements upon members or HCPs.
+- Decisions do not take into account nor supplant national and local laws, regulations or professional and company codes that may impose more stringent requirements upon members or Healthcare organisations or Healthcare Professionals.

 - Educational event scientific programme sessions are reviewed, but not the value of their scientific content.

-- The schedule of the scientific conference programme – The detailed programme should present a clear schedule with no gaps during the conference scientific sessions (i.e., a minimum of 6 hours for full conference day/ 3 hours for a half day), the faculty for each session must be identified, the session topics must be serious medical subjects related to the therapeutic area of the conference.
+- The schedule of the scientific Event programme – The detailed programme should present a clear schedule with no gaps during the event scientific sessions (i.e., a minimum of 6 hours for full conference day/ 3 hours for a half day), the faculty for each session must be identified, the session topics must be serious medical subjects related to the therapeutic area of the conference.

 - The geographic location – The geographic location should not be the main attraction of the conference.
 It should be in or near a city or town which is a scientific or business centre conducive to exchange of ideas and the transmission of knowledge.

 - The ease of access – The geographic location should have ease of access for the attendees (for example, close proximity to airports, train stations, highways) and have good ground transportation infrastructure.